Cheopys/DataIntegrityToolRepo/README.md

-This is the code for the ProxChat server.
+This is the code for the DataIntegrityService server.
 It is a Visual Studio Code-First project hosted on Amazon Web Services